JanJanda/otava/README.md

 ### Examples

-Perform full validation with the provided active online descriptor, and write results as plain text.
+Perform full validation with the provided active online descriptor, and write the report as plain text.
 ```
 java -jar cli/target/cli-1.0-SNAPSHOT-jar-with-dependencies.jar -full -text -aod https://w3c.github.io/csvw/tests/test011/tree-ops.csv-metadata.json
 ```

 The following examples are executed in the directory `library/src/test/resources`.

-Perform full validation with the provided passive local in-memory table and the provided passive local descriptor, and write results as plain text.
+Perform full validation with the provided passive local in-memory table and the provided passive local descriptor, and write the report as plain text.
 The table and the descriptor have both name and alias because the links in the descriptor would not be valid otherwise.
 ```
 java -jar ../../../../cli/target/cli-1.0-SNAPSHOT-jar-with-dependencies.jar -full -text -plit tables/table005.csv;https://example.org/tree-ops.csv -pld metadata/metadata001.json;https://example.org/metadata001.json
 ```

-Perform tables only validation with the provided tables, and write results as plain text.
+Perform tables only validation with the provided tables, and write the report as plain text.
 It is possible to validate multiple documents together.
 ```
 java -jar ../../../../cli/target/cli-1.0-SNAPSHOT-jar-with-dependencies.jar -tables -text -plit tables/table002.csv -plit tables/table013.csv -plit tables/table014.csv -plit tables/table015.csv
 ```